issueMel/Go-Grasscutter/README.md

 - Click the gear in the upper right corner
 - Set the game Install path to where your game is located.
 - Leave all other settings on default
-- Open your build program.
+- Open the compiled Golang program
 - Click the launch button.
 - Log in with whatever username you want.
 Password can be anything.